 Medical emergency means a sudden and unexpected condition caused by an injury or sickness which presents a severe or acute symptom requiring immediate attention.

-The plan is paid for by the IEEE, and is provided to IEEE volunteers at no charge.
-Please note the following deductible information:
+The plan is paid for by IEEE and is provided to IEEE volunteers at no charge.
+Please note there is a US$100 per claim deductible.

 The plan also includes:

 If medical evacuation (certified as necessary by the attending physician) or repatriation is needed, the assistance services provider will make all arrangements with the appropriate transportation services and arrange for accompanying medical staff (if necessary), including coordinating medical case monitoring with attending and/or home country physician.

 Volunteers must notify the IEEE Office of Risk and Insurance Management Services (ORIMS) at email@example.com in the event of an emergency medical claim.

 Authorized IEEE business travel to the following countries must be reported to firstname.lastname@example.org: Chechnya, Iraq, Afghanistan, Pakistan, Israel, Iran, or Somalia.

 Contact the Office of Risk and Insurance Management Services at email@example.com for additional information or to obtain a plan identification card.

 Why was the IEEE Volunteer Global Travel Accident Medical Expense Plan established?

 There are times when IEEE volunteers travel for IEEE business outside of their home country.
 The plan was established to protect IEEE volunteers in the event that immediate medical attention is required while traveling on authorized IEEE business outside of their country of permanent residence.